Adaptive quantum dynamics with the time-dependent variational Monte Carlo method: Methods

 where $\mathcal{I}_M$ denotes the set of indices corresponding to the $M$ least important parameters.
 This approximation neglects inter-parameter correlations and assumes the impact of freezing each parameter is independent.
 While this simplification may overestimate the total error, it provides an efficient and practical means of evaluating whether a group of parameters can be deactivated simultaneously.
 We then determine the largest number $M$ for which the estimated increase in error keeps the LITE below the threshold, and freeze all $M$ selected parameters simultaneously in a single collective update.

 For situations that demand a more precise selection of parameters to freeze, one can employ the following alternative---and computationally more demanding---estimation method.
-We perform a binary search to identify the largest number $M$ of parameters that can be frozen without exceeding the error threshold.
-At each iteration $k$, we consider deactivating the $M_k$ least relevant parameters in our ordered list.
-We then solve the tVMC equations~\eqref{eq:linear_system}, restricting the quantum geometric tensor $S$ and force vector $F$ to the subset of parameters that remain active.
-This allows us to estimate the resulting $\varepsilon^2(t)$ when freezing those $M_k$ parameters.
-If this estimate exceeds the threshold $\lambda^2_{\text{LITE}}$, we decrease $M_k$; otherwise, we increase it.
+A binary search is performed to identify the largest number $M$ of parameters that can be frozen without exceeding the error threshold.
+At each iteration $k$, the $M_k$ least relevant parameters in our ordered list are considered for reactivation.
+Then, the tVMC equations~\eqref{eq:linear_system} are solved, restricting the quantum geometric tensor $S$ and force vector $F$ to the subset of parameters that remain active.
+This procedure allows estimation of the resulting $\varepsilon^2(t)$ when those $M_k$ parameters are frozen.
+If this estimate exceeds the threshold $\lambda^2_{\text{LITE}}$, $M_k$ is decreased; otherwise, it is increased.
 The binary search proceeds until the maximal number of parameters that can be safely deactivated---while maintaining the error below the threshold---is found.

 This approach involves multiple inversions of submatrices of $S$ and is therefore computationally more demanding.
 Nonetheless, the approximate estimate given by Eq.~\eqref{eq:collective_update_freezing} can be used as an efficient preliminary filter to assess the feasibility of freezing multiple parameters simultaneously.
 The more precise method is then employed only when this initial estimate indicates a potential benefit---a situation that occurs infrequently.
 We find this approach particularly useful at the very first time step of the simulation, where the algorithm begins with all parameters active and uses an initial collective freezing step to select the appropriate subset effectively.